 I made this fabulous Instant Pot coffee cake first that we loved.
 BUT there are two important things that help when you are baking in your pressure cooker that you must follow or it will not come out right.

-Tips to making the best pressure cooker banana bread
+Tips to making the best Instant Pot banana bread

 - Before covering with foil, cover with a paper towel as well. (helps to absorb water and allow it to brown a bit)